henask12/hello-microverse/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+Create your Feature Branch (git checkout -b feature/hello-microverse) Commit your Changes (git commit -m 'Add some Hello microverse') Push to the Branch (git push origin feature/hello-microverse) Open a Pull Request
 <!-- LICENSE -->
 License